Is the Schwarzschild Metric a Vacuum Solution of the Einstein Equation?: Solutions of the Inhomogeneous Einstein Equation

 where

-We shall solve these equations instead of the reduced forms (\ref{cru}) of the Einstein equations and view the proper solutions of the Einstein equation as the limit of small $\varepsilon $ of the modified equations.
-Thus, as before, using Eq. (\ref{bf}) the two crucial Einstein equations in ( \ref{cru}) become
+We shall solve these equations instead of the reduced forms (\ref{cru}) of the Einstein equations and view the proper solutions of the Einstein equation as the limit of small $\varepsilon $ of the solutions of the modified equations.
+Thus, as before, using Eq. (\ref{nuv}) the two crucial Einstein equations in (\ref{cru}) become

 and this leads to

 Clearly, one solution is

 Using the connection